MlsDmitry/better-rtti-parser/README.md

 **Problem**:

-It's but that will be fixed in later commits.
+It's a bug that will be fixed in later commits.
 Probably, will add number prefix to names as IDA does for functions.

 **Steps to resolve**